TRON-Bioinformatics/k4neo/README.md

 This will generate three output file in your current working directory.

-* `test_tx_annotated_raptor.tsv.gz`: This file lists for all input sequences the hits per tissue and developmental state per tissue.
+* `test_tx_annotated_raptor.tsv.gz`: This file lists for all input sequences the hits per tissue and developmental state indexed study.
 * `test_tx_healthy_sample_rate_raptor.tsv.gz`: This file contains the healthy tissue sample rate for each isoform.
 * `test_tx_tumor_sample_rate_raptor.tsv.gz`: This file contains the tumor entity sample rate for each isoform.